shohamy7/ObservabilityOnboarding/learning/observability/part2.md

 ## Action Items

-1. Write a detailed article/presentation (what ever you prefer) about Metrics, Logs & Traces describing their role in Observability system.
+1. Write a detailed presentation about Metrics, Logs & Traces describing their role in Observability system.
 2. Explain in depth a use case for Metrics, Logs & Traces.
 3. Explain the differences between the three of them.

 ## Outcome

-A presentation/article explaining in-depth the concepts of Logs, Metrics & Traces and their role inside Observability platform.
+A presentation explaining in-depth the concepts of Logs, Metrics & Traces and their role inside Observability platform.